-Unfortunately it seems the survey administrators, Newspoll, made no attempt to correct this bias.
+Unfortunately it seems no attempt was made to correct this bias.
 The only description of the questionnaire and how it was carried out is on page 60.
 Spectators are asked "If Grand Prix [sic] was not held in Melbourne, would you be (likely/unlikely) to make a trip to attend an interstate (or overseas) GP".
 Unsurprisingly a high proportion of Victorian spectators claimed they would be likely to attend events interstate (44%) or overseas (20%).